mmtk/mmtk-core/README.md

 ## Supported Rust versions

 MMTk uses a pinned Rust version in the repository (recorded in the `rust-toolchain` file).
 We run our tests and benchmarks using the pinned Rust version.
 We recommend using the pinned Rust version for development.
 We update the pinned Rust version between releases of mmtk-core to keep it close to the latest Rust stable release.
 The release cycle of mmtk-core is six weeks, roughly the same as Rust itself.

 Our minimum support Rust version (MSRV) policy is "N-1".
 That means we also ensure mmtk-core works properly with the Rust toolchain that is one minor version before the version specified in `rust-toolchain`.
-For example, if `rust-toolchain` contains "1.61.2", the MSRV is guaranteed to be no later than "1.60.0".
+For example, if `rust-toolchain` contains "1.61.2", the MSRV will be guaranteed to be no later than "1.60.0".
 We may bump MSRV up to "N-1" when we need to make use of new Rust features or a dependency crate that needs a newer Rust.
 Users are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.

 Note, however, that we may switch to a more conservative MSRV policy in the future when MMTk reaches a stable state.